dnmfarrell/berrybrew/doc/berrybrew.md

 Send in the all string as a subcommand and instead of listing the most recent version for every major version, we'll download every version that Strawberry has to offer.

+#### info

+Usage: `berrybrew info <option>`

+Retrieves and displays specific implementation and installation details regarding the `berrybrew` installation itself.

+Run `berrybrew info` to get a list of the valid options.

 #### install